 - Break the dark chocolate into small pieces and place in a microwave proof bowl.
 Microwave chocolate on a medium heat until starting to melt.
 Stir chocolate until all melted through.

 - Pour melted dark chocolate over pudding mixture.
 Using your hands, mix thoroughly.
+If the mixture is too wet at this stage, allow the chocolate to firm up slightly before moving to the next step.

 - Take a small amount of the mixture and roll into small balls.
 Place on the grease proof paper.
 The balls will look uneven and rough, but that’s ok, keep going until all the mixture is done.
 Pay attention to keep the sizes roughly the same.
 Wash hands half way through the mixture, to remove residue.

 - Re-roll the balls with clean damp hands.
 Wash/rinse hands every 2-3 balls for an even, smooth finish.
+If making ahead, place the balls in an airtight container and store in the fridge until ready to decorate.

 - Pinch off small mint leaves.
 Set aside with a pair of goji berries.